mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

 Until `bug 1971515 <https://bugzilla.mozilla.org/show_bug.cgi?id=1971515>`__ is
 fixed, this will say it's going to create a merge commit even when it's a fast forward merge.
-Do not ommit the `--commit-message` parameter or it will take the current HEAD of your repository as the commit to push and ignore `--target-commit`.
+Do not omit the `--commit-message` parameter or it will take the current HEAD of your repository as the commit to push and ignore `--target-commit`.

 Task list and known dependencies